frictionlessdata/website/site/blog/2017-12-15-university-of-pittsburgh/README.md

 category: pilots
 subject_context: In this pilot study, we set out to showcase a possible implementation that expounds on quality and description of datasets in CKAN-based open data portals.
 The Western Pennsylvania Regional Data Center is part of The University of Pittsburgh Center for Urban and Social Research.
 image: /img/blog/uop-logo.jpg
-summary: Using ckanext-validation extension to highlight quality of datasets in CKAN-based open data portals.
+description: Using ckanext-validation extension to highlight quality of datasets in CKAN-based open data portals.
 ---

 ## Context